 9. Promote Fuel Efficient Driving Behavior

 You can encourage more efficient driving behaviors to reduce fuel costs.
-Aggressive driving, hard stops and starts, and speeding are examples of driving behavior that are not only dangerous but also increase fuel costs.
+Aggressive driving, hard stops and starts, and speeding are examples of driving behavior that is not only dangerous but also increases fuel costs.

 Driving the speed limit uses less fuel.
 In addition, it’s safer.
 Vehicle tracking systems can send alerts to the driver or the fleet manager when a driver exceeds the speed limit.